KurtMar/service-worker-web-push-example/README.md

 ## When testing web push api on iOS 16.4 beta 3 I ran into some issues.
 Here is a quick test to showcase the issues

+The code in question can be found in client/util.js and the site can be tested using HTTPS with the instructions below.

 ### Getting Started

 - run ``npm install``